 According to NIST, Recover is defined as the need to "develop and implement the appropriate activities to maintain plans for resilience and restore any impaired capabilities or services due to a cybersecurity event.

 The Recover Function supports timely recovery to normal operations to reduce the impact of a cybersecurity event.
-Examples of outcomes for this function include Recovery Planning, Improvements, and Communications.
+Examples of outcomes for this Framework Core function include Recovery Planning, Improvements, and Communications.

 Recover includes these areas: